-Tapered so that both ends are larger than the middle, the concave (hourglass) design of these springs help to keep the spring centered on a larger diameter hole.
+Concave Compression Springs are tapered so that both ends are larger than the middle.
+The concave (hourglass) design of these springs help to keep the spring centered on a larger diameter hole.

 We can custom manufacture any concave compression spring and end, from a wide variety of materials and finishes, to meet your design needs.